As educators continue to face much uncertainty, we also have to get extra creative with virtual PD.

 Planning for Different Skill Levels

 The hardest thing to figure out is where to start!
 I had a set group of people at different levels, but most of them don’t use technology outside of work besides a cell phone.
 I needed a structure for beginners, so with some guidance from Kasey Bell, I decided to start with her Level 1 Google Educator Certification Capacity Matrix as a guide.
-(Get the Level 1 Capacity Matrix using the form below.)
+(Get the Level 1 Capacity Matrix in the Google Certified Educator Level 1 Academy.)

 When you’re a power user of all things Google, it’s easy to take what people may not know for granted.
 This list is an overview of everything an educator has to learn to get Level 1 certified.
 We didn’t need all of the skills, but this gave me an idea of where to start.
 The Capacity Matrix is a great place to start for Google training for educators!
 (8 pages of skills for teachers!)